bizflycloud/bizfly-cloud-controller-manager/README.md

 ### Requirements

 At the current state of Kubernetes, running cloud controller manager requires a few things.
-Please read through the requirements carefully as they are critical to running cloud controller manager on a Kubernetes cluster on DigtialOcean.
+Please read through the requirements carefully as they are critical to running cloud controller manager on a Kubernetes cluster on BizFlyCloud.

-### Version
-These are the recommended versions to run the cloud controller manager based on your Kubernetes version

-- Use CCM versions <= v0.1.1 if you're running Kubernetes version v1.7

-- Use CCM versions >= v0.1.2 if you're running Kubernetes version v1.8

-- Use CCM versions >= v0.1.4 if you're running Kubernetes version v1.9 - v1.10

-- Use CCM versions >= v0.1.5 if you're running Kubernetes version >= v1.10

-- Use CCM versions >= v0.1.8 if you're running Kubernetes version >= v1.11

 ### Parameters